 Any member of the University community may file a complaint with a student life staff member, a student conduct staff member, or with the Department of Public Safety.
 As part of their daily responsibilities, campus police officers and student life staff may submit reports of violations.
 If a student life staff member (usually an RA or GRC) or a campus police officer confronts a student, the student can contact the Assistant Director of Student Life of that area or the Director of Student Conduct the next business day.
-Reports of student violations may also occur at student activity events, athletic events and club sports, off-campus student residences, and public and private commercial establishments.
+Reports of student violations may also occur at student engagement events, athletic and club sports events, off-campus student residences, and public and private commercial establishments.

 The Baltimore City Police Department routinely submits reports to the Director of Public Safety regarding incidents in the area surrounding the University, incidents involving Loyola students, or notifications of arrests.
 The Director of Public Safety forwards these reports to the Office of Student Conduct.
 Reports of student violations may also be forwarded to the University by other colleges or universities, neighbors from the communities surrounding the University, hotels, or other establishments in the Baltimore area.
-The Director of Student Conduct, or designee, reviews the reports and determines whether the report identifies violations of the Student Code of Conduct.
+After receiving reports, the University may investigate the incidents to collect additional information prior to adjudication.
+The Director of Student Conduct, or designee, reviews the reports and determines whether the report identifies possible violations of the Student Code of Conduct.
 If so, the students involved are notified of the alleged violations and the subsequent hearing process.